Chinese intellectual property protection - interview with Hong Kong-based legal counsel Vivien Chan

 Trademark infringement occurs when there is a violation of the exclusive rights of the trademark owner by using a trademark which is identical, or confusingly similar, to the registered trademark in respect to the same or similar type of goods or services and - without authorization from the trademark owner.

-Since the Chinese Trademark Office adopts the first-to-file principle, protection arises from the date of filing instead of the date of use of the trademark.
 Therefore, we advise technology executives to file an application for their trademark in China as soon as possible if they want to apply the mark to their technological products in China.

 Patent and industrial design infringements are also common IP violations in China.
 Patents protect inventions by giving the owners exclusive rights to use; manufacture, sell, or import the patented invention whereas design registrations protect the appearance of industrial products.

-It's important to keep in mind that relative to ‘novelty' with regards to patents and design IP in China, the element of novelty is lost once the patent or design is published elsewhere in the world or it is used publicly in China prior to the application date.
-It is therefore necessary for organizations or individuals to keep inventions or designs confidential prior to filing in China.
+It’s important to keep in mind that relative to ‘novelty’ with regards to patents and design IP in China, the element of novelty is lost once the patent or design is published elsewhere in the world or it is used publicly in China prior to the application date.

 Technology executives should pay special attention to protecting their software copyrights, too.
 Similar to trade secrets, which I will discuss later, the owner of an original work can be protected automatically upon the creation of the work and therefore registration of the right is not required.
 Having said this, copyright records are available in China to preserve the evidence establishing ownership of copyright in China.